shyampurk/GameStream/Block/README.md

 # Gamestream Event Handler for PubNub BLOCKS

-# Pubnub block creation.
+# Pubnub BLOCK creation.

+We have two BLOCKs in this application.
+One handles the stats  (Gameplaystats) and the other handles the live score (Gameplaylive).

-# Gameplaystats Block
+## Gameplaystats BLOCK

-Step 1 : Login to the Pubnub account with the valid credentials.
+Step 1 : Login to your Pubnub account with the valid credentials.

 Step 2 : Click the "CREATE NEW APP" by giving a name to your APP.